james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 You can specify any branch, tag, or commit after the `@`.
 If you leave it off, it will default to `@main`.
+You can’t specify a version range.
+This can make dependency resolution problematic for users, especially if your library is depended on by other charm libraries.
+Tools that scan versions for security vulnerabilities may also struggle with such dependencies.

 If your package is in a subdirectory of your repository (for example if you use a monorepo,